India Shines on World Bank’s ‘Ease of Doing Business Index’

-According to the World Bank’s “Doing Business 2019” report, India has climbed 23 spots from a year ago to rank 77 out of 190 countries on the ease of doing business index.
-The series of reforms brought in by the current government has significantly improved India’s ranking and made it easier for companies to set-up and run businesses in India.
+According to the World Bank’s “Doing Business 2019” report, India has climbed 23 spots from a year ago.
+As a result, it now ranks 77 out of 190 countries on the ease of doing business index.
+It’s clear that the current government’s reforms have made it easier for companies to run a business in India.

 Starting a business Procedures

 India made starting a business easier by fully integrating multiple application forms into a general incorporation form.